Follow Us:

 icon of manicon of shrub

-Eriodictyon californicum is an evergreen Shrub growing to 2.3 m (7ft) by 2 m (6ft).
+Eriodictyon californicum is an evergreen Shrub growing to 2.3 m (7ft) by 2 m (6ft) at a medium rate.

 See above for USDA hardiness.
 It is hardy to UK zone 8.
 It is in leaf all year, in flower from July to August.
 The species is hermaphrodite (has both male and female organs).

-Suitable for: light (sandy) soils and prefers well-drained soil.
+Suitable for: light (sandy) soils, prefers well-drained soil and can grow in nutritionally poor soil.
 Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils.
 It cannot grow in the shade.
-It prefers dry or moist soil.
+It prefers dry or moist soil and can tolerate drought.

 UK Hardiness Map US Hardiness Map